sitano/sitano.github.io/_posts/2019-07-30-tx-isolation-anomalies.md

 ## Predicates

 There are predicate _reads_ and _writes_.
-They don't differ too much.
 A predicate is a boolean condition.

-For example, list all employees from sales department:
+For example, list all employees from _sales_ department:

     SELECT * FROM EMPLOYEE WHERE DEPT = SALES;